pasmant/documentation/content/nginx-one/how-to/staged-configs/edit-staged-config.md

 ## Overview

-This guide explains how to edit an existing **Staged Configuration** in your NGINX One Console.
+This guide explains how to edit an existing Staged Configuration in your NGINX One Console.

+{{< include "nginx-one/staged-config-overview.md" >}}

 ## Before you start

-Before you edit a **Staged Configuration**, ensure:
+Before you edit a Staged Configuration, ensure:

 - You have administrator access to NGINX One Console.